Vyral/sam-levy/_posts/2026-03-25-important-features-to-look-for-when-buying-a-home-in-2026.md

 *● Garage space.* Whether the home already has a garage or has the potential for one, this is a structural necessity for many.

-**Identify your wants.** Wants are the cosmetic features that make a home feel "special" or "modern" right now.
+**Identify your wants.** Wants are the cosmetic features that make a home feel “special” or “modern” right now.
 While they are nice to have, they are ultimately temporary.

 **Common wants include:**